henrikbulldog/RepositoryFramework/README.md

 # RepositoryFramework
 A .Net framework for accessing data using the Repository pattern.
+I used the code and advice given by Jonas Gauffin in this article: https://dzone.com/articles/repository-pattern-done-right, and elaborated on that.

 ## What is the "Repository Pattern" ?
 I will refer you to this excellent article instead of venturing an explanation myself: https://martinfowler.com/eaaCatalog/repository.html!